clartaq/cljs-tree/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

-### Testing
+## Testing

 The repository contains some unit tests.
-To run them
+To run them once

 ```
     lein fig:test
 ```

-The rest results will appear in the console.
+The test results will appear in the console.

 ## Usage